 But how do you know that the organizations you donate to are actually helping save wildlife?
 How do you know they aren’t wasting your money?

-Elephants, rhino, lions, gorillas, tigers, polar bears, and orangutans… they all need our help now if we are going to continue to see them in the wild.
+Elephants, rhinos, lions, gorillas, tigers, polar bears, and orangutans… they all need our help now if we are going to continue to see them in the wild.

 Wildlife is being annihilated at an unprecedented rate.
 This period in history is called the Holocene extinction (also known as the 6th extinction), and is characterized by the presence of humans.